 The French got the Saar, in a way.
 From 1947 to 1957, it was a French protectorate.
 The population voted against independence in a referendum that year, which the Western powers interpreted as a desire to rejoin Germany.
 But France would retain the right to mine coal from the Saar until 1981.

 Dutch revanchism: “The New Ideal”

-Dutch requests for territorial compensation, by contrast, went largely unheeded.
+Dutch requests for territorial compensation went largely unheeded.
 Frits Bakker Schut, a civil engineer, drafted several proposals on behalf of the Dutch authorities immediately after the war which would have added between 30 and 50 percent to the country’s size.
-The most ambitious scheme involved the annexation of Aachen, Cologne and Münster, all major German cities, as well as the deportation of many of the Germans living in them.
+The most ambitious involved the annexation of Aachen, Cologne and Münster, all major German cities, as well as the deportation of many of the Germans living there.

 The Catholic faction had a powerful ally in Queen Wilhelmina, who embraced the plan, but an even more powerful opponent in the United States.

 In the end, the Netherlands got only a few border towns from the Germans, nearly all of which were returned in 1963 after what was then West Germany had paid reparations.

 The Americans shared the French belief that Germany’s industrial capacity should be diminished in order to prevent another war.